mdavezac/LaDa/_sources/about.txt

   * Manipulate, launch, and check the results for thousands of calculations simultaneously.
 Think of calculating different of carbone allotropes.
 It would be impractical to qsub each and every job and then check that each ran correctly.
-Hence, LaDa provides an interface for that.
+Hence, Pylada provides an interface for that.

 With these building blocks in hand, it is possible, fairly easy, and - I'm told
 - even fun,  to construct complex computational routines.
 Computing phonons or formation enthalpy requires some know-how, certainly.
 But it is also quite repetitive.
-LaDa takes the gruelling out of it.
+Pylada takes the gruelling out of it.

-Here are a few of the projects LaDa helped us with.
+Here are a few of the projects Pylada helped us with.

   * *When brute force suffices:* A\ :sub:`2`\ BX\ :sub:`4` (A, B cations, X=O, S, Se, Te) form a vast family of compounds crystallizing in forty different